HISTORY OF DREAM ON

 HiGHLIGHTS of DREAM ON Successes

-• Founded and operates a residential home for teens and young adults who were rescued from sexual violence, slavery, and child labor.
+Founded and operates a residential home for teens and young adults who were rescued from child labor, slavery, and gender-based violence.